ska-sa/katsdpimager/doc/user.rst

      the first without a ``bpcal`` or ``gaincal`` tag. ref-ant=<NAME>
      Name of antenna to use as the reference for identifying scans.
-Refer to the katdal documentation for details. apply-cal=<TYPES>
+Refer to the katdal documentation for details.
+If not specified, the virtual "array" antenna is used. apply-cal=<TYPES>
      1GC calibration solutions to apply.
 This does not do any calibration itself, but uses solutions stored in the dataset.
 This can be a